CPC30220 – CERTIFICATE III IN CARPENTRY

 DELIVERY MODE AND LOCATION

 Face-to-face, 16 hours per week and 4 hours structured self- study.
-This program is delivered in the classroom and through structured self study.
+This program is delivered in the classroom, factory or onsite, and through structured self study.
 Homework is expected to be approximately 5 hours a week.
 Practical face to face training is provided in a practical facility and on construction sites.
 Work placement is optional.